wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

                                                        December 13, 2016

-                      Aggressive use of NSEC/NSEC3
+                Aggressive use of DNSSEC-validated cache
-                 draft-ietf-dnsop-nsec-aggressiveuse-07
+                 draft-ietf-dnsop-nsec-aggressiveuse-08

 Abstract